Colin Powell: Life after diplomatic service

-On January 5, 2006, he participated in a meeting at the White House of former Secretaries of Defense and State to discuss United States foreign policy with Bush administration officials.
+On 5 January 2006, he participated in a meeting at the White House of former Secretaries of Defense and State to discuss United States foreign policy with Bush administration officials.
 In September 2006, Powell sided with more moderate Senate Republicans in supporting more rights for detainees and opposing President Bush's terrorism bill.
 He backed Senators John Warner, John McCain, and Lindsey Graham in their statement that U.S. military and intelligence personnel in future wars will suffer for abuses committed in 2006 by the U.S. in the name of fighting terrorism.
-Powell stated that "The world is beginning to doubt the moral basis of our fight against terrorism."
+Powell stated that "The world is beginning to doubt the moral basis of our fight against terrorism".

 In 2007, he joined the board of directors of Steve Case's new company Revolution Health.
 Powell also served on the Council on Foreign Relations Board of directors.
 In 2008, Powell served as a spokesperson for National Mentoring Month, a campaign held each January to recruit volunteer mentors for at-risk youth.
 Soon after Barack Obama's 2008 election, Powell began being mentioned as a possible cabinet member.
 He was not nominated.
 In September 2009, Powell advised President Obama against surging U.S. forces in Afghanistan.
 The president announced the surge the following December.

-On March 14, 2014, Salesforce.com announced that Powell had joined its board of directors.
+In 2010, Powell joined the Smithsonian advisory council.
+Together with his wife, Alma Powell, they are the founding donors who offer their support to the museum's capital campaign and Living History campaign.
+He was an advocate for the National Museum of African American History and Culture.
+In March 2014, Salesforce.com announced that Powell had joined its board of directors.